jacoxnet/Flack/README.md

 ## Technologies

-The web app is implemented principally using Flask, Flask-SocketIO, and python3.
+The web app is implemented principally using Flask, Flask-SocketIO, javascript, and python3.
 The communication between the server and the client while the client is on the chat page is all done through socketio.

 ## Data Structure